cnsegura/ignite2019/story2/story2.md

 ## Step 1 - Compile and deploy the token

-- To build a project, `right click` on any solidity (.sol) file in your solution and select "Build Contracts" from the drop down
+- To build a project, `right click` on any Solidity (.sol) file in your solution and select "Build Contracts" from the drop down

   ![](../images/builldToken.png)